 The eldest son of the late Karim Youseff Hanna, Hamid became President in 2010.
 Prior to this time, he served as Vice President.
 Hamid’s support of bringing to realisation the ownership and ongoing improvement of the Blouza Hall at Blaxcell Street Granville for the future of the Blouza Association and its youth, is to be commended.

 Joe Dib Younis

-> A much loved and well respected Souths Rugby League fanatic, Joe was the second son of Dib Ousta Younis, becoming President of the Association in 2013, 2014, 2015 until April 2016.
-Joe has also served as Chairman, and was instrumental with all aspects of the flagship Blouza Hall, function co-ordination and staging, and promotion of the Blouza identity from uniforms, to pens, to dress pins, ties and scarves.
+A much loved and well respected Souths Rugby League fanatic, Joe was the second son of Dib Ousta Younis, becoming President of the Association in 2013, 2014, 2015 until April 2016.
+Joe also served as Chairman, and was instrumental with all aspects of the flagship Blouza Hall, function co-ordination and staging, and promotion of the Blouza identity from uniforms, to pens, to dress pins, ties and scarves.